How to Prepare for a Sales Job Interview

 Ideally, you want to wear something similar to what your interviewer is wearing.
 Since you probably don't know what that will be, err on the side of dressing up.
 When in doubt, lean toward conservative outfits.
 A good suit will almost always be appropriate for a sales interview.
 And be certain that your clothes are in good shape.

 Pick out your clothes no later than the night before and check the outfit for stains, wrinkles, and general wear.
 Examine your shoes and polish away any scuffs or dull patches.
 Ladies, pick out your jewelry ahead of time and polish that, too.
 And don't forget to check your pantyhose for runs.

 At the very least, review your interviewer's website closely.
 Know their products and services and read any recent press releases.
 Next, check the news for anything about the company.
 If you see good news, you can mention it in the interview as a “why I want to work for you” item.
 If you see bad news, you can talk about how you would help the company fix it.

 If you have time, do the same level of research on the company's major competitors.
 That arms you with even more intelligent comments.

 As you proceed, be thinking about questions that you can ask your interviewer.
 Most interviewers will give you a chance to ask them something, and you will look very smart if you can come up with a few specific questions about the company and its products.

 Document Your Victories

 If you don't have copies and your interview is tomorrow, you'll have to improvise.
-Have you got any sales awards or plaques?
+Do you have any sales awards or plaques?
 Snap pictures of them with a digital camera and stick the photos in a document with some descriptive text.
-Failing that, write up a list of some of your biggest workplace accomplishments and/or how you would be a great fit for the company (and here's another place you can take advantage of that research you did earlier).

 Learn From Past Interviews